 Paychecks and paycheck direct deposits will be available to employees no later than 4:00 p.m. on Friday following the end of the pay period.
 In the event there is a holiday on Friday in which the District and/or banks are closed, the paychecks and paycheck direct deposits will be available no later than 4:00 p.m. on Thursday.
 Payments and direct deposits to external parties other than employee paychecks, will be submitted not later than 4:00 p.m. the business day following payday.
-The District will make an attempt to notify employees of any changes to an employee's timecard that affect wages or accrued leave.
+The District will notify employees by work email of any changes to their timecard that affect wages or accrued leave.

-SECTION 7.9 - HOLD FOR FUTURE USE
+SECTION 7.9 - DEFERRED COMPENSATION